MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/offline-volume.md

 ---
 title: offline volume
-description: Reference topic for the offline volume command, which takes the online volume with focus to the offline state. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the offline volume command, which takes the online volume with focus to the offline state. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article